sanskrit/raw_etexts_english/blogs/manasataramgini/2007-02-23_are-nastika-s-valid-successors-of-the-vedic-tradition.md

 +++
-title = "Are nAstika-s valid successors of the vedicxa0tradition"
+title = "Are nAstika-s valid successors of the vedic tradition"

 +++
 We had a discussion with ekanetra, the master of Asita-krIDa. ekanetra